luisgbr1el/markdowntutorial.com/pt-br/conclusion.md

 Se você quiser saber mais sobre essas implementações do Markdown, sinta-se convidado(a) para explorar vários outros aplicativos e tutoriais sobre Markdown.
 Aqui estão alguns:

-If you'd like to know more about these Markdown implementations, you're welcome to explore any number of other Markdown apps and tutorials.
-Here are just a few:

 {% for link in site.data.resources.links %}
 * <{{ link }}>
 {% endfor %}